China–United States relations: Biden administration (2021–2025)

 On 14 November 2022, Joe Biden and Xi Jinping met on the sidelines of the G20 summit in Bali for their first in-person encounter since Biden became president.
 The meeting lasted for more than 3 hours and they discussed a range of issues which included tensions over Taiwan and North Korea, and the war in Ukraine.

 Some geoeconomics experts see an acceleration of the US–China rivalry as "inevitable" given the tensions manifested openly in the last months of 2022 and early 2023.
 In a series of interviews with BBC News and Asharq News, Nicolas Firzli, director, EU ASEAN Centre, argued that "Cold War 2 with China [was] part of the Biden Doctrine, and the only remaining point of convergence between Biden and a Republic dominated Congress [...]
 January 2023 is the moment when things crystalized irreversibly".

-On 2 February 2023, a suspected Chinese reconnaissance balloon was spotted flying over U.S. airspace in the state of Montana, potentially to collect information related to nuclear silos in the area.
+On 2 February 2023, a Chinese reconnaissance balloon was spotted flying over US airspace in the state of Montana, potentially to collect information related to nuclear silos in the area.
 Two days later, the United States shot it down over the Atlantic Ocean, citing national security concerns.
 The balloon incident followed previous Chinese government actions targeting the U.S., including the Chinese theft of the designs for the F-35 about fifteen years earlier and successful Chinese government-sponsored cyberattacks targeting the Office of Personnel Management security clearance files (2015), the healthcare company Anthem (2015), and the Marriott International system (2018).
 In 2022, the U.S. and its allies imposed stringent additional export controls on the sale of "foundational technologies" (including advanced semiconductor chips and related technology) to China, with the aim of inhibiting any Chinese military buildup.
 The Biden administration has also sought to maintain critical-sector supply chains independent from China.
 The Beijing government expressed strong dissatisfaction and protest against the US's use of force, calling it a violation of international practice.
-The US claimed theballoon was a violation of its sovereignty.
+The U.S. claimed the balloon was a violation of its sovereignty.

-On 11 February 2023, the US Commerce Department prohibed six Chinese companies connected to the aerospace programs of the Chinese army from acquiring US technology without authorization from the government.
+On 11 February 2023, the U.S. Commerce Department prohibited six Chinese companies connected to the aerospace programs of the Chinese army from acquiring U.S. technology without authorization from the government.
 These six businesses include Nanjiang Aerospace Technology of Beijing; The 48th Research Institute of China Electronics Technology Group Corporation; Technology for Dongguan Lingkong Remote Sensing; Aviation Science and Technology Group of the Eagles Men; Tian-Hai-Xiang Aviation Technology in Guangzhou; together with the Shanxi Eagles Men Aviation Science and Technology Group.